 A sabbatical in Africa – a year in Malindi

 Meanwhile, and despite living in a Muslim community, I am blissfully unaware of what is happening in the world of angry men (Bush, Sadam, Blair, Bin Laden – who are they?) and devote myself to the serenity of more important matters – like simple living and feeding my soul.
+And painting.

 Increased knowledge has graced them with more confidence – they seem more relaxed and more at ease and show an insatiable appetite for general knowledge no matter the subject.
 On the whole (at least here at the coast where food is plentiful and plenty of employment with tourism) people seem to make enough money to live comfortably.
 A general feeling of ease and contentment pervades and, when things do occasionally go wrong or irritate, most Africans merely display an acceptance and patience that is equalled only by the wise men from the East…

 I have spent these last two months care-taking a house of a friend’s mother who has been holidaying in Europe.
 The house is large with spacious verandas on both floors.
-From there is a birds’ eye view of 2 acres of spectacular gardens that horticulturalist Joan, aged 84, still takes care of herself, albeit now with the help of two gardeners.
+From there I have a birds’ eye view of 2 acres of spectacular gardens that horticulturalist Joan, aged 84, still takes care of herself, albeit now with the help of two gardeners.
 There is an astonishing array of indigenous plant species, many of them rare and each smelling differently from the next.
 Bright shiny leaves oozing with the juices of life, dark dry mystical specimens, frivolous attention-seekers and soft, voluptuously furry numbers.
 Some flowers are more delicate than the daintiest dandelion seeds, others somewhat crude with long phallic or weird bulbous shapes – all are set amidst splashes of the most deliciously clashing colours of bright pinks, purples, oranges, yellows and reds…

 Here and there, tucked away, the gardens also hide shaded plots for vegetables and herbs, a potting shed and secret paths as well as a large swimming pool.
-From upstairs I am at eye level with the many bird species that flutter around the tree branches but in the undergrowth lives another world of creatures, scuffling about doing their daily business – hedgehogs and lizards and newts and frogs and dormice with soft fluffy tails and colourful beetles and many species of ants and praying mantises.
+From upstairs I am at eye level with the many bird species that flutter around the tree branches but in the undergrowth lives another world of creatures, scuffling about doing their daily business – hedgehogs and lizards and newts and frogs and dormice with soft fluffy tails, colourful beetles and many species of ants and praying mantises.
 It is a cruel world among those insects where the winner always wins and the looser always loses.
 And yet it all seems like paradise from up here…

 Every room contains treasured possessions – not valuable in money-terms, but beautiful and cherished snapshot memories from a bygone era, inviting one to dream and fantasize.
 Though often chipped or cracked, I never tire of reveling at the old crockery and photos, of touching the old books and art on the walls, of stroking the worn furniture and fabrics faded by the harsh African sun.
-It’s a complete mishmash – a secret glimpse into another world.
+It’s a delightful mishmash – a secret glimpse into another world.

-And yes, the milk goes off if you leave it out for 10 minutes, and the roads are full of potholes (sometimes the size of one’s car), you can never count on electricity, the network is mostly down and the shops often run out of things.
-But you can get live prawns the size of a baby’s arm an hour after they were caught, a bucket of crabs or clams costs a few pennies, and the most famous halwa in the world, made with fragrant cardamom and pistachios, is made right here in Malindi and exported all over the world.
+And yes, the milk goes off if you leave it out for 10 minutes, and the roads are full of potholes (sometimes the size of one’s car), you can never count on electricity, the network in the internet cafés is mostly down and the shops run out of things.
+But you can get live prawns the size of a baby’s arm an hour after they were caught, a bucket of crabs or clams costs a few pennies, and the most famous HALWA in the world, made with fragrant pistachios and cardamom, is made right here in Malindi and exported all over the world.
 And there are sunsets to make you cry with the beauty of it all.
 Life is good here.
 If it weren’t for that giant Colobus monkey that keeps me awake at night by ripping at my delicately knotted makuti roof.
 But sweet old Baya has promised to catapult it away tonight.
 No doubt the darling man will insist on giving up his night’s sleep to squat in front of his little house, ready to pounce when the baboon appears.
 Whatever it takes to please or protect me.
 No use me saying otherwise.
 He considers it his job.
 And his pleasure.

 Everything becomes a precious experience.
 The mousquito-chasing swallows that swoop an inch over my head while I have my evening swim in the twillight..
 The hedgehog trundling through the garden as I walk back to the house..
 And as I’m sitting here typing on the veranda, there is a flowering orange-red ‘flaming’ Thika tree beside me that is alive with dozens of chattering sun birds in all the stunning colours of the rainbow.
 And right now, among the racket of nocturnal frogs and crickets, I can hear a little bush baby calling.